-Pegs are provided but it's a good idea to take some extra, metal hardstand pegs and a club hammer.
+Pegs are provided with the awning but it's a good idea to take some extra, metal hardstand pegs and a decent club hammer.
 Those are the pegs that are like 6” nails & work in every scenario.

-Watch that the webbing straps between the awning's legs aren't wrapped around the feet and that they are as taut as possible as you peg it.
-Then proceed to peg the rest down.
+Watch that the webbing straps between the awning's legs aren't wrapped around the feet and that they are as taut as possible when you peg it.

 Its normal for it be a little different each time, due to the lay of the land and so on but with some care & practice, you'll find its a really great awning, even in pretty strong winds!